heliaxdev/juvix/doc/CONTRIBUTING.md

 This can be placed before or after (more idiomatically) after file specific pragmas.
 Much like haddock, the comments must begin with `--|` as the first comment and `--` for the consecutive lines.

-The comment formatting follows [org formatting](http://ergoemacs.org/emacs/emacs_org_markup.html), Just note that one should avoid adding headlines (* at the start of the line) as to avoid conflicts in generation.
+The comment formatting follows [org formatting](http://ergoemacs.org/emacs/emacs_org_markup.html)

+Adding headlines to code is also allowed, nesting the headline inside the current headline level while also putting `Relies on` before any nested directories

 Also try to keep each comment line below 82 characters long, breaking the line into a second line at the same indentation level and on the next line will not newline any generation from the org file itself.